 — Saints RB Mark Ingram had surgery on his broken hand.

 TODAY’S VIKINGS SCHEDULE

-After the morning walkthrough, coordinators Norv Turner and George Edwards will chat with reporters at 11 a.m. and the locker room will be open.
-The Vikings start practice at 12:50 p.m.
+The coordinators — including Mike Priefer, who is back with the team — will speak with reporters at 11 a.m.
+The locker room will be open then, too.
+The Vikings will begin practice at 12:50 p.m.